alsuren/aoc-sqlite/README.md

 - [x] tabs should not flash after rerunning tests
   - [x] add a tooltip explaining what the color of the input tabs means
 - [x] put some default text in the solution pane.
 Something like `insert into output (progress, result)\nselect 1, 42`.
 Only include the text in the state/gist if it differs from the default.
+- [ ] fix cleanup so that the sqlite.close() in the finally block doesn't explode

 ## Future Plans